web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 For example, in the Modern.js framework, the HTML template is preset by default, and users can also customize the content of the template.
 You can read the ["Modern.js - HTML Template"](https://modernjs.dev/en/guides/basic-features/html.html) chapter to learn about it.

-In Builder, you can use [html.template](/en/api/config-html.html#htmltemplate) and [html.templateByEntries](/en/api/config-html.html#htmltemplatebyentries) configs to define the path to the custom HTML template.
+In Rsbuild, you can use [html.template](/en/api/config-html.html#htmltemplate) and [html.templateByEntries](/en/api/config-html.html#htmltemplatebyentries) configs to define the path to the custom HTML template.

 ```ts
 export default {